jumphone/scRef/README.md

 # dbRef

-We build a reference database to store cell type references.
+A reference database for scRef

 <a href='/Reference/'>Visit dbRef</a>